 3. Promote and sell digital products

 Once you’ve brainstormed and built a digital product, you can promote it through your YouTube content to maximize your sales.
-And because you’re essentially selling a digital download, you can sell the same product over and over without having to product more units.
+And because you’re selling a digital download, you can sell the same product over and over without having to produce more units.
 No need to deal with shipping, fulfillment, or third-party suppliers.

 No matter what your content is about, you can create digital products that address your audience’s needs.
 Here are just some digital product ideas for popular creator niches: